 0:12 I want to talk to you today about a difficult topic that is close to me, and closer than you might realize to you.

-0:21 I came to the U.K. 21 years ago as an asylum-seeker.
+0:22 I came to the UK 21 years ago, as an asylum-seeker.
 I was 21.
 I was forced to leave the Democratic Republic of the Congo, my home, where I was a student activist.
 I would love my children to be able to meet my family in the Congo.

-1:30 But what you hold in your hand leaves a bloody trail, and it all boils down to a mineral: tantalum, mined in the Congo as coltan.
+1:31 But what you hold in your hand leaves a bloody trail, and it all boils down to a mineral: tantalum, mined in the Congo as coltan.
 It is an anticorrosive heat conductor.
-It stores energy in our mobile phones, Playstations and laptops.
-It is used in aerospace and medical equipment as alloys.
+It stores energy in our mobile phones, PlayStations and laptops.
+It is used in aerospace and medical equipment as an alloy.
 It is so powerful that we only need tiny amounts.
 It would be great if the story ended there.

-4:08 But don't throw away your phones yet, because the incredible irony is that the technology that has placed such unsustainable, devastating demands on the Congo is the same technology that has brought this situation to our attention.
+4:09 But don't throw away your phones yet, because the incredible irony is that the technology that has placed such unsustainable, devastating demands on the Congo is the same technology that has brought this situation to our attention.
 We only know so much about the situation in the Congo and in the mines because of the kind of communication the mobile phone allows.
-As with the Arab Spring, during the recent elections in the Congo, voters were able to send text messages of local polling stations to the headquarters in the capital, Kinshasa, and in the wake of the result, the diaspora has joined with the Carter Center, the Catholic Church and other observers to draw attention to the undemocratic result.
+As with the Arab Spring, during the recent elections in the Congo, voters were able to send text messages of local polling stations to the headquarters in the capital, Kinshasa.
+And in the wake of the result, the diaspora has joined with the Carter Center, the Catholic Church and other observers, to draw attention to the undemocratic result.

-5:12 The mobile phone has given people around the world an important tool towards gaining their political freedom.
+5:13 The mobile phone has given people around the world an important tool towards gaining their political freedom.
 It has truly revolutionized the way we communicate on the planet.
 It has allowed momentous political change to take place.
-So we are faced with a paradox.
+So, we are faced with a paradox.
 The mobile phone is an instrument of freedom and an instrument of oppression.

-8:45 We demand fair trade food and fair trade clothes.
-It is time to demand fair trade phones.
+8:45 We demand fair-trade food and fair-trade clothes.
+It is time to demand fair-trade phones.
 This is an idea worth spreading.
-Thank you.
-(Applause)